KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Results

 \subsection{Can we use the model in control tasks?}

-To further compare our approach with baseline methods, we use our model to predict a T-step sequence of pushing actions to bring objects to a desired goal state using an MPC planning based on \textit{Top View} observations.
-For all models, we perform 1000 trials where at each trial object geometries and initial pose are randomized and a random goal configuration of objects is also generated.
-The planning horizon is set to $T=40$ timesteps.
+We design a robotic manipulation task of rearranging a set of objects to the desired goal state using MPC with pushing actions.
+For all models, we run 1K episodes with randomized object geometries and initial poses and a random goal configuration of objects.
+The planning horizon is set to $T=40$ timesteps in each episode.
 For our model, we perform GraphMPC based on graph embedding similarity as described in Section \ref{section:mpc}.
-For all baseline models, we perform MPC directly based on the distance to the goal.

-Figure \ref{fig:mpc} shows MPC results over the planning horizon.
-Our approach is consistently faster than baseline models in reaching the goal configuration.
-Additionally, we compute the pixel-wise distance to the goal image to evaluate whether the planned actions reach the goal configuration in terms of object appearances (i.e, orientation).
+For all baseline models, we perform MPC directly on the distance to the goal.
+Fig.~\ref{fig:blocks-mpc}a shows MPC results of \textit{BlockObjs} based on \textit{Top View} observations.
+Our approach is consistently more accurate and faster in reaching the goal configuration compared to the baseline models.